OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/General_Configuration_of_Course_Elements.md

 The Visibility and Access tabs can be used to restrict access to a course element and all subordinate course elements so that only certain persons have access to this element.
-If the restriction is set to **access** , the module is visible to all course members, but only certain persons have access to the module.
-If the **visibility** is restricted, the module is neither visible nor accessible for certain persons.
+If the restriction is set to access, the module is visible to all course members, but only certain persons have access to the module.
+If the visibility is restricted, the module is neither visible nor accessible for certain persons.

 If a course element is visible but not accessible for a course participant or